Snehashrivastava-14/Portfolio/README.md

 # 🌐 My Portfolio Website

-This is my personal portfolio website built using **HTML, CSS, and JavaScript (React/Bootstrap/any framework you used)**.
+This is my personal portfolio website built using **HTML, CSS, and JavaScript**.
 It showcases my skills, projects, and achievements in one place.

 ---